 Engagement Letter Definition

-An engagement letter is a written document that determines the legal relationship between two parties, such as professional company and a client.
+An engagement letter is a written document that determines the legal relationship between two parties, such as a professional company and a client.
 The engagement letter outlines all the requirements, terms, conditions and other related information which are mandatory for the professional relationship.

-A Little More on Engagement Letters
+A Little More on What is an Engagement Letter

 An engagement letter must be comprehensive to covers all aspects related to business activities.
 The purpose of the engagement letter is the same as that of a traditional contract.